Do not take INVOKANA® if you:

 INVOKANA® may cause serious side effects, including:

 Ketoacidosis (increased ketones in your blood or urine).
 Ketoacidosis has happened in people who have type 1 or type 2 diabetes, during treatment with INVOKANA®.
-Ketoacidosis can be life-threatening and may need to be treated in a hospital.
+Ketoacidosis is a serious condition, which may need to be treated in a hospital.
+Ketoacidosis may lead to death.
 Ketoacidosis can happen with INVOKANA® even if your blood sugar is less than 250 mg/dL.
 Stop taking INVOKANA® and call your doctor right away if you get any of the following symptoms: nausea, vomiting, stomach-area pain, tiredness, or trouble breathing

 Kidney problems.
 Sudden kidney injury has happened to people taking INVOKANA®.
 Talk to your doctor right away if you: 1) reduce the amount of food or liquid you drink, if you are sick, or cannot eat or 2) you start to lose liquids from your body from vomiting, diarrhea, or being in the sun too long

 A high amount of potassium in your blood (hyperkalemia)